arr0nax/hair-salon/README.md

-# _{Application Name}_
+# Hair Salon

-#### _{Brief description of application}, {Date of current version}_
+#### A Simple Way to Keep track of Stylists and Clients, February 24, 2017

-#### By _**{List of contributors}**_
+#### By Clayton Collins

 ## Description

-_{This is a detailed description of your application.
-Its purpose and usage.
-Give as much detail as needed to explain what the application does, and any other information you want users or other developers to have. }_
+This app uses a database to store information about stylists and their clients.
+It could be easily expanded to hold other relevant information like phone numbers, emails, haircut history, etc.

-## Setup/Installation Requirements
+## Mac Setup/Installation Requirements

-* _This is a great place_
-* _to list setup instructions_
-* _in a simple_
-* _easy-to-understand_
-* _format_
+* Clone this repository.

-_{Leave nothing to chance!
-You want it to be easy for potential users, employers and collaborators to run your app.
-Do I need to run a server?
-How should I set up my databases?
-Is there other code this app depends on?}_
+* Begin your server using mamp or other relevant application.
+This app is configured to access databases at 'localhost:8889'.
+* Copy the 'hair_salon' and 'hair_salon_test' databases in to mySQL (they are found in the databases folder of this repository).
+* Run 'composer install' in the root of the project directory.
+* Begin a php server in the web folder of this directory (php -S localhost:8000).
+* Access the site by navigating to localhost:8000/ in your browser.

-###Back-up MySQL Commands
+###Back-up MySQL Commands - if copying the databases doesnt worl
 * CREATE DATABASE hair_salon;
 * USE hair_salon;
 * CREATE TABLE stylists (id serial primary key, name varchar(255));
 * CREATE TABLE clients (id serial primary key, name varchar(255), stylist_id int);
-{Either repeat these commands in a new database 'hair_salon_test' or use phpMyAdmin to copy the database's structure}
+* _Either repeat these commands in a new database 'hair_salon_test' or use phpMyAdmin to copy the database's structure_

 ## Known Bugs

-_{Are there issues that have not yet been resolved that you want to let users know you know?
-Outline any issues that would impact use of your application.
-Share any workarounds that are in place. }_
+No known bugs.

 ## Support and contact details

-_{Let people know what to do if they run into any issues or have questions, ideas or concerns.
-Encourage them to contact you or make a contribution to the code.}_
+If you any issues or have questions, ideas or concerns, please contact me or make a pull request.

 ## Technologies Used

-_{Tell me about the languages and tools you used to create this app.
-Assume that I know you probably used HTML and CSS.
-If you did something really cool using only HTML, point that out.}_

-### License

-*{Determine the license under which this application can be used.
-See below for more details on licensing.}*
+PHP, mySQL, MAMP, Silex, Twig, HTML, CSS

-Copyright (c) 2017 **_{List of contributors or company name}_**
+Copyright (c) 2017 **Clayton C. Collins**